 Table of Contents

-What is Social Commerce?
+1. What is Social Commerce?

-Social Commerce is the employment of social media channels to advertise and sell products or services, facilitating transactions.
+social commerce is the employment of social media channels to advertise and sell products or services, facilitating transactions.
 Simply put, it integrates all eCommerce functions and purchasing processes directly into social networking sites.
-With Social Commerce, customers can experience all the shopping journey – from product finding, choosing to check out process – on social media, without leaving the app or redirecting to any website.
+With social commerce, customers can experience all the shopping journey – from product finding, choosing to check out process – on social media, without leaving the app or redirecting to any website.

-Not surprisingly, the Social Commerce industry worthed the US $89.4 billion in 2020 and is estimated to reach over $600 billion in 2027, with a 31.4% CAGR.
+Not surprisingly, the social commerce industry worthed the US $89.4 billion in 2020 and is estimated to reach over $600 billion in 2027, with a 31.4% CAGR.

-Social commerce vs. eCommerce: the differences
+2. Social Commerce vs eCommerce: the differences

 One of the top reasons for this problem is that traditional eCommerce requires too many steps and time, making the customers’ journey longer.
 For example, when they are interested in a product promoted on social media, they have to click on that ad and wait to be redirected to the company’s website.
 Then they have to fulfill the shopping cart, fill in personal details and credit card information.
 All of these complicated steps will lead to a risk of buyers abandoning the buying process.

-About Social Commerce, it allows customers to make a purchase and finish the transaction in fewer steps (typically three), right on the social media platform where they see the product.
-Undoubtedly, mobile and Social Commerce are compatible.
+About social commerce, it allows customers to make a purchase and finish the transaction in fewer steps (typically three), right on the social media platform where they see the product.
+Undoubtedly, mobile and social commerce are compatible.

 As of 2021, Facebook has over 2.8 billion active users, while Instagram has more than 1 billion.
 These statistics demonstrate social media platforms are lucrative markets for businesses’ growth.
 Moreover, more than 87% of online shoppers stated that social media formes their shopping decisions.
 So, why not let them make the payment right away on social media instead of redirecting somewhere else?

-For businesses that want to be more competitive, they should consolidate Social Commerce into their sales channels.
-Undoubtedly, Social Commerce has brought several benefits to these companies.
+For businesses that want to be more competitive, they should consolidate social commerce into their sales channels.
+Undoubtedly, social commerce has brought several benefits to these companies.
 We have listed some of them below.

-- Enhance customer experience by removing friction
+Enhance customer experience by removing friction

-As stated previously, Social Commerce helps online customers to complete their payments more accessible and faster.
+As stated previously, social commerce helps online customers to complete their payments more accessible and faster.
 It eliminates the friction in the buying journey, streamlines the check-out process, and is a crucial key to increase conversion rates, reduce bounce rates.
 Therefore, customers can enjoy a seamless shopping experience.

 Moreover, fewer clicks mean customers have less confusion about their shopping decisions, which means that they do not have enough time to change their minds.

-- Presents a prompt focus group
+Present a prompt focus group

-Moreover, Social Commerce provides you transparent data of your customers, gives you the chance to chat with them individually, via comments or messages, to improve customer service and experience.
+Moreover, social commerce provides you transparent data of your customers, gives you the chance to chat with them individually, via comments or messages, to improve customer service and experience.

-- Makes shopping more interactive and drives authentic engagement
+Make shopping more interactive and drives authentic engagement

-Different from purchasing from the businesses’ websites, Social Commerce is much more interactive.
-The most robust feature of Social Commerce is two-way communication, which strengthens your brand by connecting with your audiences.
+Different from purchasing from the businesses’ websites, social commerce is much more interactive.
+The most robust feature of social commerce is two-way communication, which strengthens your brand by connecting with your audiences.
 It gives the customers a chance to engage directly with businesses and use social media platforms as an effective and personalized customer assistance channel.

 While customers are scrolling through your catalogs, they can easily tag their friends to know those opinions if they are interested in any products.
 They can also comment or review comments from other buyers to make up their minds.
 Moreover, thanks to social media word-of-mouth, such as sharing or reposting, engagement will be increased, and your brand will have wider audiences.

-Best platforms for Social Commerce
+4. Best platforms for Social Commerce

-So far, several social media platforms have tested and implemented Social Commerce.
+So far, several social media platforms have tested and implemented social commerce.
 However, not every channel has done this perfectly.
-Let’s look at the best platforms with Social Commerce features – Facebook, Instagram, and platforms with beta versions – Pinterest, Snapchat.
+Let’s look at the best platforms with social commerce features – Facebook, Instagram, and platforms with beta versions – Pinterest, Snapchat.

-Apart from Marketplace that users can upload their local products, Facebook launched a Social Commerce tool of Facebook named Facebook Shops.
+Apart from Marketplace that users can upload their local products, Facebook launched a social commerce tool of Facebook named Facebook Shops.
 This feature is totally customizable and free to set up within Facebook business profiles.

 In case your eCommerce solution is assisted as an associate platform, your whole inventory list will be synced in seconds.
 Otherwise, you can upload your products via spreadsheet or create collections from scratch.
-Moreover, when creating a shop page, you can choose feature collections, customize the images, fonts, and colors that fit your brand.
+Moreover, when creating a shop page, you can choose feature collections, customize the images, fonts, and colours that fit your brand.

-Facebook also offers numerous features such as in-app checkouts or direct messaging, etc. Significantly, with Facebook, you can make a test shop to test your customer experience and response.
+Facebook also offers numerous features such as in-app check-outs or direct messaging, etc. Significantly, with Facebook, you can make a test shop to test your customer experience and response.

 At its core, focusing on visual elements, Instagram has much more opportunity to promote creative and visual products.
 Purchasers can buy any products within the platform through shoppable posts or stories that connect directly to in-app collection pages.
 In addition, similar to Facebook, buyers can pay in-app via Facebook Pay or on business websites.